OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 An obvious improvement their work features is that they make clever use of lifetimes, while my pointers are always raw, which is a real shame.
 The reason is that since it was already a *major* hurdle to get my interpreters working correctly with tracing GC, I wanted the simplest solution... this interpreter is just a solo dev research project, so I sometimes cut corners so long as performance is optimal.
-I very much want this fixed in the future, though...
+I very much want this addressed in the future, though.

 Anyway, we've now got our own heap pointer wrapper.
 Thanks to Rust's type system, we can implement `Deref`/`DerefMut` on it to be able to access its underlying data as if it were a `&T`/`&mut T`, avoiding a *lot* of boilerplate code.